AndreasLoukakis/rt-ng/day2-content.md

 The base URI is `https://swapi.co/api/` and we'll be consuming a collection of available movies for our list, so its `https://swapi.co/api/films/`

-We'll also need a Movie interface, I'll keep it in the service file for convenience.
-You should not.
+We'll also need a Movie interface, I'll keep it in the service file for convenience, but if we need to use it elsewere we will have to move somewhere better.

 ```javascript
 export interface Movie {